main dishes sardinian

 Variations

-• With Lemon and White Wine: Add a squeeze of lemon juice and a splash of dry white white wine to the baking dish before putting it in the oven.
+• With Lemon and White Wine: Add a squeeze of lemon juice and a splash of dry white wine to the baking dish before putting it in the oven.
 The liquid keeps the involtini moist.

 • With Tomato and Potato: Surround the involtini with halved cherry tomatoes and potato wedges in the baking dish.
 Everything roasts together and the potatoes absorb the juices.